MicrosoftDocs/Advertising-docs/BingAds/guides/authentication-oauth.md

 *display*     |The display type to be used for the authorization page.
 Valid values are "popup", "touch", "page", or "none".

 ### <a name="oauthresponseparameters"></a>OAuth Response Authorization Parameters
-The following table lists the response parameters that are available when calling the Live Connect authorization service.
+The following table lists the response parameters that are available when calling the [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) authorization service.

 Parameter  |Description
 ---------|---------